 The Architectural Heritage Fund is not responsible for the contents or reliability of any websites that are linked to our own and does not necessarily endorse the views expressed within them.
 Listing shall not be taken as endorsement of any kind.
 We cannot guarantee that these links will work all the time and we have no control over availability of the linked pages.

 The Architectural Heritage Fund cannot guarantee that your use of the website will be free from error and/or uninterrupted.

 Whilst all reasonable effort has been taken to ensure that the pages of the website and material which may be downloaded from the website are free from viruses, The Architectural Heritage Fund gives no warranties that they are virus-free and users are responsible for ensuring that they have installed adequate virus-checking software.

-Our data protection policy has been updated to reflect the new General Data Protection Regulation (as of 25th May 2018).
-The policy set sets out a range of rights for people on the use of personal data and include (but are not limited to):
+Our data protection policy has been updated to reflect UK Data Protection Regulation.
+The policy sets out a range of rights for people on the use of personal data.

 How we use your personal data

 The Architectural Heritage Fund is the sole data controller of all personal and business data that we manage in connection with our work and activities.
 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: